QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 * qgep_od: in this schema you find the tables, that correspond to the VSA-DSS-datamodel (cover, wastewaternode, channel etc.) Here are the tables you normally work.

-* qgep_vl: is the schema for valuelists.
+* qgep_vl: is the schema for value lists.
 There is a table for every valuelist of the VSA-DSS.
 As a QGEP-User you can not edit this tables.

 * qgep_network: schema for the tables that are nesseccary to use the network-topology with the qgep-tools.
 You can rebuild this tables from the QGEP-tools.